-The NLRB determined that the first of the emails, as it did not call for action to support the union, was similar in kind to the other personal email messages permitted by The Register-Guard, while the other two emails were not personal in nature and were solicitations.
-As such, the NLRB held that The Register-Guard's enforcement of the Communication Systems Policy, as it related to the first email, was discriminatory along Section 7 lines and thus violated Section 8(a)(1); whereas, the other two emails were properly barred by the policy, and, thus, application of the policy as to these two emails was not in violation of Section 8(a)(1).
+The NLRB determined that the first of the emails at issue did not call for action to support the union and was similar in kind to the other personal email messages permitted by The Register-Guard but that the other two emails were not personal in nature and were solicitations.
+As such, the NLRB held that with regard to the first email, The Register-Guard's enforcement of the Communication Systems Policy, was discriminatory under Section 7 and therefore violated Section 8(a)(1). but that The Board held that the other two emails were properly barred by the policy, and, thus, its application as to these two emails was not in violation of Section 8(a)(1).

-The two dissenting Board members would have concluded that banning all non-work related solicitations is presumptively unlawful, absent special circumstances.
-The dissent reasoned that email systems should not be treated like bulletin boards, telephones, and use pieces of scrap papers (which can be regulated in the workplace under the NLRA).
+The two dissenting Board members concluded that banning all non-work related solicitations is presumptively unlawful, absent special circumstances.
+The dissent reasoned that email systems should not be treated like bulletin boards or telephones (which can be regulated in the workplace under the NLRA).
 Rather, the dissenters indicated that email communications were better analogized to oral solicitations that can be limited for the purpose of maintaining production, but only during an employee's working time.

 Finally, the NLRB addressed whether The Register-Guard's insistence on bargaining for a proposal that would prohibit the use of email for union business was a violation of Section 8(a)(5) of the NLRA.
-The NLRB determined that, while a party will violate its duty to bargain in good faith by insisting on an unlawful proposal, see Register Guard at p.
-11, citing, Teamsters Local 20 (Seaway Food Town), 235 NLRB 1554, 1558 (1978), a party does not violate the NLRA simply by proposing or bargaining about an unlawful subject.
-Id; citing Sheet Metal Workers Local 91 (Schebler Co.), 294 NLRB 766, 733 (1989); enfd. in part 905 F2d 417 (D.C.
-Cir.
-1990).
-In other words, the NLRA prohibits the insistence, as a condition precedent of entering into a collective bargaining agreement, that the other party agree to an unlawful provision.
-In its review of the evidence, the NLRB concluded there was insufficient evidence to show that The Register-Guard insisted on the proposal, so it need not reach whether the proposal itself was unlawful.
+The NLRB determined that, while a party will violate its duty to bargain in good faith by insisting on an unlawful proposal, a party does not violate the NLRA simply by proposing or bargaining about an unlawful subject.
+In its review of the evidence, the NLRB concluded there was insufficient evidence to show that The Register-Guard insisted on the proposal, so it did not reach whether the proposal itself was unlawful.

 While this opinion is noteworthy because it addresses important issues related to employee-protected activity under Section 7 and enforcement of employer policies and bargaining, it will be known more for the conclusion that employers have the right to implement policies that prohibit all non-business use of their email system, or even policies that permit certain varieties of personal email, while prohibiting others.
-Just how the NLRB will deal with the increasing emergence of new technologies in the work place remains uncertain for the future.
-Though traditionally set up to be a non-partisan, neutral ground for disputes between labor and employers - and to provide a fair hearing of differing points of view -- the NLRB's bias can be dictated by who is nominated by the President to serve on the Board.

-What is clear from this opinion is that employers that permit their employees to use electronic communication systems, including email, PDAs, instant messaging systems or other devices or means to communicate with one another (even perhaps blogging during work hours) must be careful to implement policies that prevent abuses and prohibit excess personal use, but do not unreasonably interfere with protected activity.
-Employers who decide to implement such policies must be sure that they are drafted carefully so as not to discriminate against protected Section 7 activity and violate Section 8(a)(1).
+Employers that permit their employees to use electronic communication systems, including email, PDAs, instant messaging systems or other devices to communicate with one another must be careful to implement policies that prevent abuses and prohibit excess personal use, but do not unreasonably interfere with protected activity.
+Such policies must be sure that they are drafted carefully so as not to discriminate against protected Section 7 activity and violate Section 8(a)(1).